 To properly diagnose the deficiency of the HGH, a patient should be subjected to a series of tests that should be aimed at evaluating the function of the pituitary glands and the levels of the growth hormones in the serum.
 Health care technicians can initiate the production of this hormone so that they can evaluate both their secretion rates and their overall concentration levels in the body.

 The Human Growth Hormone is generally prescribed as a disorder specific drug.
 It is indicated for the treatment of specific conditions like a hormone deficiency that leads to a short stature in children and to treat stunted growth due to insufficient production of the endogenous growth Hormone.
 It can also be used as a long-term combination treatment for short stature that is associated with the adult-bowel syndrome and the Turner syndrome.
 HGH can be used to treat adult deficiencies of this hormone due to damages to the pituitary gland through tumors or surgery, and it can help to treat muscle wasting that is associated with HIV.

 Absolute Pharmacy receives multiple requests for the Human Growth Hormone and we can compound our products to fit a patient’s specific needs.
-Some brands available in our pharmacy include Sermorelin, GHRP-2, and GHRP-6.
+Our most popular forms of HGH Secretagogues available at our pharmacy include CJC-1295, Sermorelin, GHRP-2, and GHRP-6.
 For more information on this medication and its administration, feel free to contact us.